Eden & the Snake

-The Snake: Torah’s Psychological Insights
+Torah’s Psychological Insights

 Rabbi Moshe Ben-Chaim

 When discussing Eve’s sin, Maimonides says (Guide, book II, chap xxx): “The serpent had a rider, the rider was as big as a camel, and it was the rider that enticed Eve: this rider was Samael.
 Samael is the name generally applied by our Sages to Satan.”
 Samael means “to blind one from God.”
 And Satan means to “turn one away.”

-But Genesis does not mention any rider on the snake.
+But Genesis does not mention any “rider” on the snake.
 What was this rider?

-Eve’s desires and fantasies about the fruit blinded her from following God’s command: “The woman saw that the tree was good for eating and a delight to the eyes, and that the tree was desirable as a source of wisdom, she took of its fruit and ate.
+We read that Eve did not sin immediately after the snake spoke to her, the snake said, “God knows that as soon as you eat of it your eyes will be opened and you will be like divine beings who know good and bad” (Gen. 3:5).
+What follows is this verse: “The woman saw that the tree was good for eating and a delight to the eyes, and that the tree was desirable as a source of wisdom, she took of its fruit and ate.
 She also gave some to her husband, and he ate” (Gen. 3:6).
-Eve’s words about the value of the fruit (in her imagination) convey that it was her value system that misguided her and which employed her instincts into action to sin.
+Eve’s words about the “value” of the fruit (in her imagination) convey that it was not the snake alone, but it was her value system that misguided her and which employed her instincts into action to sin.
+Eve’s desires (snake) only started the path towards sin, which she could have controlled.
+However, Torah describes that after the snake evoked her emotions, she fantasized (Gen. 3:6) about the fruit’s benefits, and this fantasy blinded her from following God’s command.
 Metaphorically, her value system is referred to as the snake’s “rider.”
-The snake is her instinctual drives, but they do not to choose where to apply their energies; this is based on one’s values.
-And as Eve (incorrectly) valued the forbidden fruit, her instinctual energies followed her values at that moment and she sinned.
-Our values are controlling, and why they are viewed as “large as a camel” while the instincts are not as large.
-But if we study Torah’s truths, our values adapt to what is good and we redirect our instincts towards following Torah.
-Our values (camel) direct our drives (snake).
-The snake alone is neither good nor bad.
+The snake is her instinctual drives, but they do not to choose where to apply their energies; this is based on one’s values which many times are distorted by fantasy.
+And as Eve (incorrectly) valued the forbidden fruit, her instinctual energies followed her values at that moment, and she sinned.

 Maimonides also says the following: “It is especially of importance to notice that the serpent did not approach or address Adam, but all his attempts were directed against Eve.”
 Here, Maimonides hints to the truth we stated: the snake represented Eve’s instincts, a faculty that can communicate only with Eve.
 Eve’s instincts have no pull—no communication—with Adam or others.